monome/docs/docs/crow/scripting.md

 Patch a trigger or LFO into input 1 and crow will now be sending clock divided gates to all 4 outputs.
 Try patching crow's outputs to anything expecting triggers.
 Make some envelopes with Just Friends' *trigger* inputs in *shape/transient* mode, or ping Three Sisters' filters by patching crow's outputs directly to Three Sisters' 4 input jacks and turn *quality* up to 3:00 on the dial.

 A voltage into input 2 will select between different sets of divisions as you sweep from -5V to +5v.
-Open `examples/clockdiv.lua` in a text editor and edit the table called `divs` which represents the clock-divisions per output, with 5 different sets to choose from.
+Open `bowery-X/clockdiv.lua` in a text editor and edit the table called `divs` which represents the clock-divisions per output, with 5 different sets to choose from.

-Any time you make changes to `clockdiv.lua` you'll need to run the script again with `r examples/clockdiv.lua`.
-If you want your changes to stick around when you restart crow change `r` (run) to `u` (upload) like this; `u examples/clockdiv.lua`.
+Any time you make changes to `clockdiv.lua` you'll need to run the script again with `r clockdiv.lua`.
+If you want your changes to stick around when you restart crow change `r` (run) to `u` (upload) like this; `u clockdiv.lua`.
 We recommend you use `r` most of the time as it's faster, then once you settle on something you like use `u` to save it into crow's longterm memory.

 This is all you need to work with existing scripts!
-Plenty of fun is to be had playing with the files in the examples/ folder alone.
-If you want to use a script you see online, you'll need to save it as a text file in the druid/ folder, then run it as before with `r a-cool-script-i-found.lua`.
-We'll be adding more examples, and accept community contributions into the official druid/examples folder.
+Plenty of fun is to be had playing with the files in the *bowery/* folder alone.
+If you want to use a script you see online, you'll need to save it as a text file in a folder of your choosing, `cd` to that folder, open druid and then run it as before with `r a-cool-script-i-found.lua`.
+We'll be adding more examples, and accept community contributions into the official *bowery* repo.

 *Note: Occasionally you might see `druid` complain about errors after calling `r`.
 Wait a couple seconds & try again.
 If you still have problems, enter `^^kill` to reset crow, then `r` again.*